 - Notify those affected by the breach.
-If customer, client or patient data was compromised during the incident, notify persons affected of the breach and offer to pay for the mitigation services they may require.
+If customer, client or patient data was compromised during the incident, notify persons affected of the breach and offer to pay for the mitigation services they might require.

 - Get the word out.
-Coordinate with corporate marketing and public relations for any messaging that needs to be made to the press or to the public.
+Coordinate with corporate marketing and public relations for any messaging that needs to be made to the press or the public.

 - Perform a security incident post-mortem.
-Once the security incident is resolved, review what happened, how it happened and how steps can be taken to avoid similar incidents in the future.
+Once the security incident is resolved, review what happened, how it happened and what steps can be taken to avoid similar incidents in the future.
 Revise policies and practices to reflect any changes.

 How to prevent a security incident

-Common methods and tools used to prevent security incidents include the following:
+Methods and tools used to prevent security incidents include the following:

 - Vet vendors for conformance to corporate security and governance standards.

-- Form agreements with business partners that restrict sharing of confidential information with third parties without your company's express permission.
+- Form agreements with business partners that restrict the sharing of confidential information with third parties without your company's express permission.